Town of Castle Rock

 City of Castle Pines![]()

-The City of Castle Pines is Colorado’s newest community.
-Incorporated Feb.
+The City of Castle Pines was incorporated Feb.
 12, 2008, Castle Pines is a city of 10,000 located about 20 miles south of Denver in Douglas County, just west of I-25 at Exit 188.

 Highlands Ranch Metro District